Skip to main content

 A general view of the entrance at Pimlico Race Course ahead of the 147th Running of the Preakness Stakes on May 18, 2022 in Baltimore, Maryland.
 Photo by Rob Carr/Getty Images via AFP.

-With the second leg of U.S. thoroughbred horse racing's Triple Crown one of the most popular betting events in May, James Bisson is here to take a look at just how important post position is at the Preakness Stakes, along with post position trends that might provide some insight into the best bets for 2024 when perusing the odds at our best horse racing betting sites.
+The second leg of U.S. thoroughbred horse racing's Triple Crown is set to go off on Saturday, so we take a look at just how important post position is at the Preakness Stakes, along with post position trends that might provide some insight into the best bets for 2024 when perusing the odds at our best horse racing betting sites.

 Where each horse starts could play a major role in answering that question – and impact the Preakness Stakes odds in the process.